realworldocaml/book/book/parsing-with-ocamllex-and-menhir/README.md

   [JSON](http://erratique.ch/software/jsonm) available that illustrates the use of Uutf in your own libraries.

+- [Camomile](https://github.com/yoriyuki/Camomile) supports the full spectrum of Unicode character types, conversion from around 200 encodings, and collation and locale-sensitive case mappings.

+- [sedlex](https://github.com/ocaml-community/sedlex) is a lexer generator for Unicode that can serve as a Unicode-aware replacement for `ocamllex`.

-All of these libraries are available via OPAM under their respective names.
+All of these libraries are available via opam under their respective names.
 :::